 Using a tripod for iPhone photography is guaranteed to give you sharper, shake-free images.
 But it also opens up new photographic opportunities that you wouldn’t be able to explore if you were hand-holding your iPhone.
 In this tutorial you’ll discover a range of different iPhone tripods, and how you can use them to take sharper and more creative iPhone photos and videos.

-Using apps to edit your iPhone photos is central to creating a great collection of images.
-While it’s important to take good pictures to start with, image editing allows you to turn an ordinary photo into an amazing one.
+Using great image editing apps and photoshop apps to edit photos on iPhone is central to creating a great collection of pictures.
+While it’s important to take good photos to start with, image editing allows you to turn an ordinary photo into an amazing one.
 From basic adjustments to fun and creative effects, there are editing techniques to suit all kinds of photos and photographers.
 In this tutorial you’ll learn seven iPhone photo editing tricks that will give your images the wow factor.